mickelsonmichael/nodejs-session-demo/README.md

 This section is optional; you don't need it to run the code, but you do need it to **understand** the code at a deeper level.

 When a request comes in to Express, it is routed through what is generally known as a "middleware pipeline".
 This concept is not unique to express, and is a common way to handle requests.
-Essentially, when the request comes in, express routes it through a series of serverices, called "middleware".
+Essentially, when the request comes in, express routes it through a series of services, called "middleware".
 Each middleware takes in the request and response, and can do whatever it likes with it before passing it on to the next middleware in the chain.
 Or, if it so chooses, stop the chain early and skip the remaining middleware.

-Once all the configured middleware has been passed, the request is sent finally to our code, which could be thought of as the final middleware layer before the response is sent back (although it may be the case that more middleware modifies the response message on the way out).
+Once all the configured middleware has been passed, the request is finally sent to our code, which could be thought of as the final middleware layer before the response is sent back (although it may be the case that more middleware modifies the response message on the way out).

 ## Adding the Session Middleware